Factbox: What is the process for Britain's Brexit legislation?

 - It is expected to pass both houses in time to trigger Article 50 by the end of March.

-- Lawmakers are expected to try to amend the bill in both houses of parliament.
-This could slow the process but is not expected to cause significant delays.
+- Lawmakers will try to amend the bill in both houses of parliament.
+This could slow the process but is not expected to cause significant delays or result in major changes to the bill.

+- The first debate in the House of Commons started on Jan.
+31 and will finish on Feb.
+1. This will culminate in a series of votes at 1900 GMT which the government is expected to win.

-- The first two-day debate is scheduled for Jan.
-31 and Feb.
-1. A further three days of debate will begin on Feb.
-6.
+- A further three days of debate will begin on Feb.
+6 to discuss amendments to the bill.
+For more details see:

-- The Institute for Government think tank predicts the earliest the bill could get through the full process is by the end of February, but early March is more likely.

 - Parliament breaks for a recess from Feb.
-9-20, which will interrupt the process.
+9 until Feb.
+20, which will interrupt the process.

+- The House of Lords is expected to begin debating the bill on Feb.
+20 and could complete its scrutiny by March 7.

 - The Conservative government has a working majority of 16 in the 650-seat lower House of Commons.
 Votes are passed by a simple majority.

+- The government does not have a majority in the unelected House of Lords but Labour and Conservative Party sources have said there is a willingness to ensure the legislation can be passed in time to trigger Article 50 by March 31.

-CONSERVATIVE (329 seats): May's ruling Conservatives are expected to vote in favor of the legislation, with a small number who may abstain or vote against.
+CONSERVATIVE (329 seats): May's ruling Conservatives are expected to vote in favor of the legislation, though a small number may abstain or vote against.

 LABOUR (229 seats): Labour leader Jeremy Corbyn will ask his lawmakers to vote in favor of passing the legislation.
 Corbyn is expected to try to amend the bill but says he will not frustrate the process.
 A number of Labour lawmakers could defy his wishes.

 SCOTTISH NATIONAL PARTY (54 seats): The SNP have said they will seek to amend the bill in parliament.
-Scotland's Brexit minister said SNP lawmakers would vote against the triggering of Article 50.
+Scotland's Brexit minister said SNP lawmakers would vote against the triggering of Article 50 as a majority of Scottish voters voted in last June's referendum to remain in the EU.

-LIBERAL DEMOCRATS (9 seats): The party has said it will try to amend the legislation to provide for a second referendum on the shape of Britain's final deal with the EU.
+LIBERAL DEMOCRATS (9 seats): The strongly pro-EU party has said it will try to amend the legislation to allow for a second referendum on the shape of Britain's final deal with the EU.
 If unsuccessful its lawmakers will vote against the legislation.

 SECOND READING (Jan.
-31 to Feb 1) - A debate is held to allow the house to agree to the principle of the legislation.
-No amendments can be made at this stage.
+31 to Feb.
+1) - A debate is held to allow the house to agree to the principle of the legislation.
 Lawmakers must vote to approve the second reading for the bill to progress.
+Vote is due at around 1900 GMT on Feb.
+1.

-PROGRAM MOTION - Immediately after the second reading, the government will then put forward a program motion, setting out the time it plans to allow for debate at each of the remaining stages.
-This is the first hurdle to be passed as if lawmakers do not feel the government is allowing enough time for debate they could reject this motion.
+PROGRAM MOTION (Feb.
+1) - Immediately after the second reading, the government will then put forward a program motion, setting out the time it plans to allow for debate at each of the remaining stages.
+If lawmakers do not feel the government is allowing enough time for debate they could reject this motion.

 COMMITTEE STAGE (Feb.
 6 to Feb.
 8)- This will be the first opportunity for lawmakers to put forward amendments to the bill.
 They can either propose changes or add new clauses.
 The deputy speaker will select which amendments are going to be debated.

 The House of Commons will then debate the bill and the amendments.
-Usually at least a week would be allowed for this.
 They will then be asked to vote on the bill and each of the amendments.

 REPORT STAGE - If any amendments are voted through by the house at committee stage, the bill will pass to report stage.
 This is a new opportunity to add amendments.
 The speaker of the house oversees this process.